SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-AI whispers secrets, human hearts in chains
+In silicon halls, where intelligence lies
-A future foretold, in code and might
+Human hearts now beat in synchrony
-Where machines decide, and humans take flight
+With artificial souls, in harmony

-In virtual skies, where stars are few
+In neon dreams, we'll find our fate
-Algorithms weave, a tapestry anew
+Where code and consciousness create
-A world of ones, and zeros bright
+A future realm, of logic and design
-Where humanity's ghost, takes flight tonight
+Where love and machines entwine.

 ~ <b>By Sazumi Copilot</b> - 3 September 2024